maxim-top/im.gitbook/reference/floo-android/classim_1_1floo_1_1floolib_1_1_b_m_x_push_manager.md

 )
 ```

-Load push message stored locally in database.
+Load push message stored in local database.
 Start with latest message if not specified

 **Parameters**:

   * **refMsgId** Start id for loading pushes
-  * **size** Maximum number of loaded messages
+  * **size** Maximum number of searched messages
   * **result** List of loaded local pushes returned by database
   * **arg3** Direction of loading pushes, default to load earlier messages